Euler's Formula

 Donut and Coffee Cup

-Lastly, this discussion would be incomplete without showing you that a Donut and a Coffee Cup are really the same!
+Lastly, this discussion would be incomplete without showing that a Donut and a Coffee Cup are really the same!

 Well, they can be deformed into one another.